Stocard/KeepActivitiesTile/README.md

 # Keep Activities Quick Settings Tile

-A quick settings tile to quickly toggle "Don't keep activities":
+A quick settings tile to quickly toggle "Don't keep activities".

 1. Pressing the tile toggles "Don't keep activities" on and off.